-On this matter, among the aforementioned extended exemptions that are applicable or related to Interbank's operations are subparagraph i) of Article 19 which indicates that shall be exempted any type of fixed or variable interest rate, in local or foreign currency, that is paid for any deposit or levy pursuant to the General Act of the Banking and Insurance System and Organic Act of the Superintendence of Banking, Insurance and Private Pension Funds, Law No. 26702, as well as the capital increases of said deposits and levies, in local or foreign currency, except when said income constitute third category income.
+On this matter, among the extended exemptions that are applicable or related to Interbank's operations, are the following:

+- Subparagraph i) of Article 19 which indicates that shall be exempted any type of fixed or variable interest rate, in local or foreign currency, that is paid for any deposit or levy pursuant to the General Act of the Banking and Insurance System and Organic Act of the Superintendence of Banking, Insurance and Private Pension Funds, Law No. 26702, as well as the capital increases of said deposits and levies, in local or foreign currency, except when said income constitute third category income. - Subparagraph I) of Article 19 which indicates that also, the exemption reaches the capital gains from the sale of tradable securities registered at the Public Registry of the Stock Market, through centralized trading mechanisms pursuant to the Stock Market Act; as well as the capital gains from the sale of tradable securities outside of centralized trading mechanisms provided that the seller is a natural person, an undivided estate or a marital partnership that opted to pay taxes as such.